tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/弹性集群指南/Kubernetes 对象管理/Annotation 说明_intl_en.md

 ## Service Annotation Description

-EKS allows you to use existing CLBs to create services accessed through the public or private network.
-If you want to provide idle CLBs to created services or use the same CLB in a cluster, you can add annotations.
+EKS allows you to use existing CLBs to create Services accessed via the public or private network.
+If you want to provide your idle CLBs for Services to be created or need to use the same CLB in a cluster, you can add annotations.

 <table>
 <thead>